Porges/ways-to-play/src/articles/cards/ceki/ceki.md

 [^fn0]: The cards as depicted in @BlikJavaansche_2 (pl.
 XVI) are identical to these.

-Modern Malaysian & Singaporean decks (of which I have no samples{%fn%}Yet!
+Modern Malaysian & Singaporean decks (of which I have no samples[^yet]) are closer in style to the #1 deck.

+[^yet]: Yet!
 Can you help with this?
-Contact me!{%endfn%}) are closer in style to the #1 deck.
+Contact me!

 Each card in the deck has its own name as listed in the table below.
 The translations in the table are mostly from the [SEAlang](http://sealang.net) dictionaries; any mistakes are my own.[^fn1] In Malaysia/Singapore the names are based on the Hokkien names of the cards — a combination of suit and rank — but as we move in a south-easterly direction along the Malay Archipelago (the table below is listed roughly in this order), the names diverge further and further from this original source, and most cards have nicknames that are based upon their appearance rather than their numeric value.

-[^fn1]: According to some sources, the word “<span lang="jav-Latn">cina</span>” referring to a Chinese person is now considered a potentially derogatory term.
+[^fn1]: According to some sources, the word “<span lang="jv-Latn">cina</span>” referring to a Chinese person is now considered a potentially derogatory term.
 For example, the Indonesian government no longer uses it in official communications, since the term was dropped from official usage by presidential decree in 2014.[@CinaOrTionghua]

 The names in the **Makassar** column have been assigned based upon comparisons with the other names given; the source — being a dictionary — does not show which card maps to which name.
 I have not been able to figure out a satisfactory assignment for the following names:
 <span lang="mak">ᨁᨚᨌᨗ</span> <span lang="mak-Latn">goncing</span>[@MakassaarschWoordenboek p.
 76] ‘scissors’;